Body found in River Wyre close to where Nicola Bulley went missing – latest

 The discovery came after a road and a footpath were cordoned off near St Michael’s on Wyre, Lancashire.

 A police helicopter was seen flying nearby.
-The search site is about a mile from where Ms Bulley was lasted spotted.
+The search site is about a mile from where Ms Bulley was last spotted.

 Lancashire Police confirmed a body had been found by divers but said that no formal identification had yet taken place.